Last Updated on

 I’ll admit on the very worst days, I’m tempted to not shave at all.
 But, that’s just not a look I’m comfortable with.
 So, I do my best to get a close shave without razor burn by following these simple steps.
 Why not learn how to make your own shaving cream.

 The first thing I do when I get into the tub is to exfoliate my legs using a loofah.
 Exfoliation helps to eliminate dead skin cells which will give you a closer shave.
-You can achieve the same result using a homemade sugar scrub on your legs with a wash cloth.
+You can achieve the same result using a homemade sugar scrub on your legs with a washcloth.

 I prefer a warm soak in a bubble bath over a quick shower.
 But, either way, make sure that you soak your legs in warm water before you shave.
 This helps your pores open up which will help prevent razor burn irritation.
 Remember, never dry shave if you have sensitive skin.
 Why not try this homemade bath soak.

 Using a blade that is dull or hasn’t bee cleaned properly is one of the causes of razor burn irritation.
 Make sure that you always use a fresh blade when you have.
 If you do need to reuse a razor that you’ve used previously, make sure that it has been thoroughly cleaned first.
+Check out a few of these electric shaving tips.

 Using a shaving cream or gel can help prevent irritation for those with sensitive skin.
 Look for one that is fragrance-free and contains aloe vera gel.
 Or, if you are out of shaving cream, coconut oil works quite well as a natural shaving cream.
 Just be careful as it will leave the bottom of your tub slippery.